vnguyen42/Tradingview-Access-Management-Secured/README.md

 # Tradingview-Access-Management
 [![CodeFactor](https://www.codefactor.io/repository/github/trendoscope-algorithms/tradingview-access-management/badge)](https://www.codefactor.io/repository/github/trendoscope-algorithms/tradingview-access-management)
 <br>
+Updated secured version of TradingView Access Management with API Key.
 This project provides restful API access to manage tradingview script access management.
 This is intended to be used by vendors along with appropriate security and other workflow management tools for automation of access management.

 <h1>Installation</h1>